 Set aside some uninterrupted time where you can really focus, and take a values test like this one to help you narrow it down.

-Our values can shift over time, so this isn’t a one-and-done situation.
+Our values and ideals can shift over time, so this isn’t a one-and-done situation.
 But if you’re struggling with any kind of doubt about how you’re living, this is your first step toward fixing that.

 Take inventory of your life.